hslam/handler/compress/README.md

 # compress
-## rum middleware to enable gzip and deflate support.
+## mux middleware to enable gzip and deflate support.

 ## Features